FinDeckDao/findeck.io/README.md

 Dashboard: http://localhost:52554/_/dashboard
 ```

-Got to the dashboard (in the above example `http://localhost:52554/_/dashboard`) and you should see a webpage that looks like a basic dashboard.
+Got to the dashboard (in the above example `http://localhost:52554/_/dashboard`) and you should see a webpage that looks like a basic dashboard has an empty area for running canisters.

-### Second Tab
+### Compile and Deploy the existing canisters.
-From the root directory deploy the containers.
+In second Terminal Tab - From the root directory (it should be findeck.io) deploy the containers.

 Once the job completes, your application will be available at
 `http://localhost:4943?canisterId={asset_canister_id}`.